AnnaSolovykh/AnnaSolovykh/README.md

   - **Full-Stack Developer at Witt Hub** - Contributing to innovative projects and expanding my expertise in modern web technologies.

 - 🌱 **Currently Learning:**
-  - **Algorithms and Data Structures** - Deepening my understanding of fundamental and advanced concepts to improve problem-solving skills.
+  - **Algorithms and Data Structures** - Deepening my understanding of advanced concepts to improve problem-solving skills.
+  - **Python & SQL** – Expanding my backend and database expertise.

 ### Skills and Experience